( 4151 Reads)|

 But along with the many roses that are thriving, there are an awful lot of stinkweeds.
 Numerous bad, wrong, or dangerous ideas have found a following.
 In the past, experts could check written works for factual accuracy and prevent unworthy views from seeing the light of day.
 There are even folks who are pushing the idea that the world is flat and the moon landing never happened.

 Another danger of the multitude of information and information sources is that you can wall yourself off in like-minded communities and never expose yourself to opposing views that will challenge your misconceptions.
-A great example of this is political communities such as DailyKos and Redstate where folks of similar political viewpoints gather.
+A great example of this is political communities such as DailyKos and Redstate, where folks of similar political viewpoints gather.
 Many in these communities are intelligent, fair-minded people, but it is far too easy to lull yourself into an alternate reality that doesn’t match the facts.
-In 2012, many conservatives were confident that Mitt Romney was going to win against Barack Obama, and in 2016, many liberals were equally convinced that Hillary Clinton was going to triumph easily over Donald Trump.
+In 2012, many conservatives were confident that Mitt Romney was going to win against Barack Obama.
+In 2016, many liberals were equally convinced that Hillary Clinton was going to triumph easily over Donald Trump.
 Both of these communities willfully ignored inconvenient facts that challenged their perceptions.

-With the rise of simplified, ungoverned production and instantaneous access to information we live in an age of misinformation.
+With the rise of simplified, ungoverned production and instantaneous access to information, we now live in an age of misinformation.
 How can you find fact from fiction?
 How do you expose yourself to alternative viewpoints?
 Is there a routine you can use to keep yourself honest?
 In this chapter, I will lay out a strategy to answer all of these questions.
 First, we will talk about who in this vast universe of knowledge you can trust.
 Then we will delve into scientific literature talking about the three levels of information.
 Next, I will then lay out a useful recipe to follow for truth and understanding.
 Finally, I will walk through three example topics and demonstrate applying these methods.